nicoxmcd/Cloud/Paths/CloudPracticioner/Support.md

 - Allows an organization to create a payer AWS account to view andn pay combined billing charges for all linked accounts in an organization:
 - Independent account, but can't use any other services
 - Cannot deploy services into the linked accounts
-- All resource usage becomes consolidated as usage from one large entity- organization may be eligible for volume discounts because of the combined usage
+- All resource usage becomes consolidated as usage from one large entity
+- Organization may be eligible for volume discounts because of the combined usage
 - Must use for the account department and to take advantage of pricing discounts, and its free

 ## Support and Billing Resources
 ### AWS Support Plans
 Depending on the level of infrastructure, needs, budget, level of technical supports; these five plans can range.
-The support plan costs are in addition to your resource usage bill.
+The support plan costs are in addition to resource usage bill.

 **Basic**
 - For experimenting or testing AWS